Mahalakshmi-Murugan/Udacity-Programming-for-Data-Science-with-Python/README.md

 ### Description
 This is one of the project in [Programming for Data Science with Python Nanodegree](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104)

+### Course Overview
+In this course, you will first learn how to write basic Python statements using building blocks like the print statement, variables, and different data types.
+You will then look into ways to group and order data types into different data structures.
+With an understanding of how data is structured and organized in programming, you will then control the flow of your code with conditionals, loops, and functions.
+Then, in the Scripting lesson, you will combine all the concepts you've learned and write and run code in your local environment.
+Lastly, you will learn to apply Python to Data Science, using some pre-built collections of code, or packages.
+These include NumPy, a package for efficient scientific computation, and pandas, a popular data science package for manipulating data that's built on top of NumPy.

 ### Project Overview
 In this project, you will make use of Python to explore data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
 You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
 You will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.